Go Beyond Marrakesh: A National Geographic Journey Across Morocco

 Be prepared to use a map or a phone with data to get around – I always use Airalo e-sims, which offer a variety of data packages to help make your travels as easy as possible.

-Morocco travel tip: It’s not uncommon to encounter locals on the street offering directions and then asking for money in return, so simply politely decline and move along!
+It’s not uncommon to encounter locals on the street offering directions and then asking for money in return, so simply politely decline, use Airalo and move along!

-If you’re planning to explore Morocco in depth, train travel is a great option and can easily be booked with Omio (super handy travel app I use all the time, as it lets you compare and book trains, busses and flights).
-If you have the luxury of time, I strongly encourage delving into the various regions to visit all of the top attractions in Morocco.
+If you’re planning to explore Morocco in depth, train travel is a great option and can easily be booked with Omio (a handy travel app that lets you compare and book trains, busses and flights).
+If you have the luxury of time, I strongly encourage you to visit all of the top attractions in Morocco, which we’ll discuss in this guide.

 2. Fez – Morocco’s Cultural Capital

-Also, another amazing thing to do in Fez is visiting the awe-inspiring Madrasa al-Attarine, which is an exquisite example of elaborate Islamic architecture.
+Another amazing thing to do in Fez is visiting Madrasa al-Attarine, which is a former theological college that stands as an exquisite example of Islamic architecture.
+A visit to the mesmerising Madrasa al-Attarine, will transport you to a bygone era and is an absolute must while in Fez.

 Where to stay in Fez: Royal Mirage – this hotel had one of the comfiest beds I’ve ever stayed in and its location is ideal – right within the heart of Fez.